chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Face a Setback

 When your momentum is at its minimum (-6), and you suffer additional -momentum, choose one.

 * Exchange each additional -momentum for any combination of -health, -spirit, or -supply as appropriate to the circumstances.
-* Envision an event or discovery (Ask the Oracle if unsure) which undermines your progress in a current quest, journey, or fight.
+* Envision an event or discovery (Ask for Inspiration if unsure) which undermines your progress in a current quest, journey, or fight.
 Then, for each additional -momentum, clear 1 unit of progress on that track per its rank (troublesome=clear 3 progress; dangerous=clear 2 progress; formidable=clear 1 progress; extreme=clear 2 ticks; epic=clear 1 tick).

 When you suffer -momentum while your momentum track is already at its lowest possible point (-6), the leftover -momentum must be traded for an equal value in -health, -spirit or -supply, or it must be accounted for as lost progress in a relevant progress track.
 Make a choice appropriate to your character’s status and the current situation.
 Don’t just shift points around.
 Envision how your choice is reflected in the fiction.